a sabotaged race

 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever.
 Therefore I do not run like a man running aimlessly; I do not fight like a man beating the air.
 1 Corinthians 9:24 NIV

 I could feel when other runners got close and I had two choices.
-I could use it to help me run faster.
-Or I could get side tracked and glance to see where they were in relation to me.
-The only way I would be the one to break the ribbon at the finish line was the first option.
+I could use it to help me run faster, or I could get side tracked and glance to see where they were in relation to me.
+The only way I could be the one to break the ribbon at the finish line was the first option.
 Focus on my race and allow my “competition” to make me better.
-In a way, the real competition was not against my fellow competitors.
-It was against my tendency to compare and react rather than strive forward with my absolute best.

 Mary ♡